abelardopardo/ontask_b/Roadmap.md

 3) Load content from Canvas gradebook through API

-4) Include conditions to control appearance of questions in survey
+4) Support for a development platform in containers

 5) Explore unfolding a "learner platform" functionality condensing multiple workflows